Table of contents

 Finchley Dog Walking House Checklist

-When Finchley Dog Walker provides a dog sitting service to our clients, we like to do an initial meet and greet with your furry best friend to familiarise and get to know each other.
+When Finchley Dog Walker provides a dog sitting service to our clients, we like to do an initial meet and greet with your furry best friend to familiarise ourselves and get to know each other.

 When you plan to hand your beloved pet and your home over to a third party, even someone that has lots of previous experience and has provided references as a Professional Dog Walker and Pet Sitter, there is still certain important information that we need you to provide.

-Many of our clients prefer to drop their keys to their home off to me, especially if I’m taking care of your cat, but can I please ask you to ensure that the keys are in an envelope with your pet’s name and your surname written on the envelope.
-This avoids any confusion and mix up.
+Many of our clients prefer to drop their keys to their homes off to me, especially if I’m taking care of your cat, but can I please ask you to ensure that the keys are in an envelope with your pet’s name and your surname written on the envelope?
+This avoids any confusion and mix-up.

 Whilst you are away, please make sure we have at least two up-to-date contact numbers for you, and if travelling abroad, please also leave details of an alternative contact we can get hold of in the UK in case of emergency.

 It is also important that we are aware of your preferred Vet’s details (Otherwise, we will go to The Finchley Vet) along with details of any Emergency Plans you have in place.

-Please also make sure that the following are easily available along with anything else we may need/require during the visit so that we can provide our VIP care service whilst you are away from home.
+Please also make sure that the following are readily available, along with anything else we may need/require during the visit to provide our VIP care service whilst you are away from home.

 Pet Sitting – Cats and Dogs